 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Warts are small, raised bumps on the skin.
 They may have small dots on their surface, which are blood vessels.
-Salicylic acid is a common way to remove them.
+Salicylic acid is a common treatment in wart removal.

 There are many different types of the virus that causes warts.
 Warts happen when the virus causes skin cells to multiply faster than usual, creating a raised area of skin.